Storm Franklin named by Met Office as third wave of strong winds to hit UK

 Northern Ireland – where an amber warning has been issued – is to see the worst of the storm, meteorologists said.

-The Met Office said that inland areas of the north of Ireland, particularly in the north and northwest, could be hit by winds up to 70 mph – and up to 80 mph on the coast.
+Inland areas in Northern Ireland, particularly in the north and northwest, could be hit by winds up to 70 mph – and up to 80 mph on the coast – Met Office said.

 The west coast of the Republic of Ireland will also be affected by “near gale force winds” from Sunday night, according to Met Eireann.